Stieneee/env-contract-check/README.md

 ## Output

 By default the only console output of this package is the state of NODE_ENV when being required.
-There are two metheods to produce console output for other environemnt variables.
+There are two methods to produce console output for other environment variables.
 The first is to set `ecc.register({log: true})` which will print the name and value to the console.
-The second is a sumamry that can be invoked printing a table of all current registered varaibles.
+The second is a summary that can be invoked printing a table of all current registered variables.

 ```javascript
 ecc.summary()
 ```

+### Hidden

+In most situations logging a secret is undesirable, marking a variable as hidden will prevent the value from being printed to the console.

+### Stripe-Url-Auth

+All output is passed through [stripe-url-auth](https://www.npmjs.com/package/strip-url-auth) to prevent credentials from printing to the console.

-## Dependancies
+## Dependencies

-Dependancies that require env variable can safely use this package as well.
+Dependencies that require env variable can safely use this package as well.
-Again it is important to load the env before loading the any dependancies that will require this package.
+Again it is important to load the env before loading the any dependencies that will require this package.

-## Reregister
+## Re-register

-To prevent unintentional overwriting if a varaible is registered twice the package will error.
+To prevent unintentional overwriting if a variable is registered twice the package will error.
-This can be over writted by setting the `allowReregister` property to true of any duplicate register calls.
+This can be over written by setting the `allowReregister` property to true of any duplicate register calls.

 ## Contributing